About Frankfurt Airport (FRA)

 There are more than 130 shops at Frankfurt Airport spread between the terminals.
 These include fashion boutiques, duty-free outlets (for passengers leaving the EU) and newsagents.
 The Shopping Plaza on level 2 of Terminal 2 offers a wide range of retail options.

 Other facilities at Frankfurt Airport include a 24-hour medical clinic, a hairdressers and nail studio, all located in Terminal 1.
 Travel agencies are on hand for bookings and information in both terminals.

 For those travelling with kids, children's play areas are located at various points within Frankfurt Airport, while baby-changing rooms and buggy hire are available at the left-luggage offices in both terminals.

-Those accompanied by canine friends can make use of the new dog-only hotel, which has 25 kennels for day or overnight stays, while the owner can stay in comfort at on-site accommodation.
+Those accompanied by canine friends can make use of the new dog-only hotel, which has 27 kennels for day or overnight stays, while the owner can stay in comfort at on-site accommodation.
 There are several charging stations for electric cars at the airport which can be booked ahead of time.